Wedding and civil partnership ceremonies guidance for venues

 You must have a civil partnership or marriage venue licence (premises approval) if you want to hold a:

-- marriage or civil partnership ceremony in a non-religious venue
+- marriage or civil partnership ceremony in a non-religious venue or linked outdoor area

-Marriages can be either between a man and a women or between two people of the same sex.
+Marriages can either be between a man and a women or between two people of the same sex.
 A civil partnership can only be between two people of the same sex.

-Your venue must be:
+Your venue and any linked outdoor area must be:

 - appropriate for weddings and civil partnership ceremonies, for example, a hotel, stately home or civic building